My City Council

 Other requirements:

-- Persons applying to fill the vacancy on the CPRB cannot be employed currently as a law enforcement officer and cannot be a current or former employee of the Cleveland Division of Police.
+1. Applicants for the CPRB vacancy must not be law enforcement officers or current or former employees of the Cleveland Division of Police.

-- Applicants cannot be currently employed by the City of Cleveland or by any public agency having a connection with the City of Cleveland including county agencies and community development corporations.
+2. Applicants cannot be currently employed by the City of Cleveland or by any public agency having a connection with the City of Cleveland, including county agencies and community development corporations.

 The Civilian Police Review Board reviews completed investigations of alleged police misconduct, deadly force, and matters requested by the Director of Public Safety.